-3. (New in version 1.1.0) Fill out the [tool.versioningit.onbuild] subtable in pyproject.toml and configure setuptools to use versioningit's custom build commands.
-This will allow you to create sdists & wheels in which some file has been modified to contain the line \\version\\ = "project version>" or similar while leaving your repository alone.
-See "The [tool.versioningit.onbuild] Subtable" for more information.

-Tip: Wondering which of write and onbuild is right for your project?
+- 3. (New in version 1.1.0) Use the onbuild step and its custom hooks to create sdists & wheels in which some file has been modified to contain the line version = "<project version>" or similar while leaving your repository's contents alone. - Tip: Wondering which of write and onbuild is right for your project?
 See this table for a comparison:

 write onbuild

 Should affected file be under version control?
 No Yes

 Affected file must already exist?
 No Yes

 Modifies working tree?
-Yes No
+1 Yes No

-Requires configuration in setup. {py,cfg}?
-No Yes

 Run when installing in editable mode?
 Yes No

-Usable with Hatch?
-Yes No

-&lt;sup>1 That is, the write method causes a file to be present (though likely ignored) in your repository after running, while the onbuild method only modifies a file inside sdists & wheels and leaves the original copy in your repository unchanged.
+1 That is, the write method causes a file to be present (though likely ignored) in your repository after running, while the onbuild method only modifies a file inside sdists & wheels and leaves the original copy in your repository unchanged.